nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Create a form containing a text input field with name `year`
+- Create a form containing a **numeric** input field with name `year`
 - Create a ref using `useRef` and assign it to the input field
 - Add an event handler to the form for the `onSubmit` event
+- 💡 Prevent the default behavior of the form submit event
-- In this read the current value from the year input ref
+- Read the current value from the year input ref as a number
 - Use this value to update the filter state using the `useFilterStateChallenge` hook from the previous steps
-- Open the following page and click "Show filters" to see what you should build: http://localhost:3000/solutions/step-05-uncontrolled-components
+- 💡 Inspire from the solution code for helper components you can use

 </div>